 Simon Hill – Technical Director & CTO

-Simon Hill, MRI MBCS CITP has been with the Museum since 2015, and oversees the Museum’s IT and technical infrastructure, including the audio/visual aspects of the Museum’s concerts and events, and the Museum's "Contemporary Collection".
-Simon has held a variety of senior roles in his business career – notably Vice-President at a global outsourcing company, and Director of Insight & Decision Science at Sky, as well as management roles at Dell, MasterCard, Bupa, Camelot, Vodafone and Cable & Wireless.
+Simon Hill, MRI MBCS CITP has been with the Museum since 2015, and oversees our technical infrastructure, including IT, audio/visual services for our concerts and events, and the Museum's "Contemporary Collection".
+Simon is currently Head of Insight for Domestic & General Plc., and has had a varied and successful business career; including Vice-President at a global outsourcing company, and Director of Insight & Decision Science at Sky, as well as holding senior roles at Dell, MasterCard, Bupa, Camelot, Vodafone and Cable & Wireless.

 Michael Ryder – Trustee